 You have a great relationship with Northumbria University, how did that develop?

 After graduating from Northumbria, I spent 6 years working within a design agency in Newcastle upon Tyne who already had an ongoing relationship with Northumbria University.
 The creative team had previously worked closely with the University, briefing and directing graphic design students on live projects.
 In the months following my graduation, a senior lecturer from the graphic design course enquired about spending time talking to students about studio life and the processes involved in producing ‘real’ client work.
 I continued to curate talks and studio tours with groups of students into my next agency role.
 It was an interesting time to see the changes of how design is viewed, understood and taught in Universities.

-Which social media platform do you think is best for graphic design and why?
+Which social media platform do you think is best for graphic design?

 I tend to spend a lot of time on Instagram as I find it quite resourceful and functional — being able to view multiple images on one post or short animated graphics is a plus for me.
 I’ve followed many creatives from various disciplines and discovered new and upcoming agencies from around the world.

-Who is your favourite graphic designer or a designer you look up to?
+Is there a particular graphic designer that you look up to?

 Michael Bierut — Pentagram New York Partner.
 I was lucky enough to meet him in London a few years ago whilst attending an event to tie in with the launch of his book ‘How To’.
 Following on from his talk, I briefly had a chat with him whilst getting a copy signed — he was very humble and down-to-earth.
 His presentation of work was also very insightful!